Millerborn/prime-todo-app/README.md

 cd server
 npm install
-zip -r ./server-lambda.zip . # this creates a zip file needed by terraform
+npm run build # this creates a zip file needed by terraform
 ```

 To install and setup the Client and Server Infrastructure, follow these steps: